knurling-rs/defmt/book/src/migration-02-03.md

 defmt = { version = "0.3", features = ["encoding-raw"] }
 ```

+Be aware that you can only set one encoding feature at a time!
+Else there will be a compile-error.

 ## Set the log-level with `DEFMT_LOG`

 Setting the log-level via cargo features is superseded by the new `DEFMT_LOG` environment variable.